PriyankaKediya/Week-4/README.md

-# LabWeek3
+# COMP229-F2021-Lesson3

-Demo Project COMP229 week 3 lab 3
+This is a demo project for COMP229 in the Fall 2021 semester, week 3